 When your fam continues to cross limits without giving a single eff, think hard about how much time you want to spend with them.
 Nope, distancing yourself is not too dramatic and it’s not meant to punish your family, it’s a thing people usually consider after years or decades of mistreatment, Dr. Campbell says.
 You don’t have to wait that long, but if you’re not seeing any meaningful improvements after expressing your feelings and boundaries, it might be worth it, Dr. Campbell says.

 The first level is called “low contact,” which is when you stay in touch but just not as much.
 Like, instead of talking to your dad on the phone every Sunday, you cut back to one 20-minute call a month and keep conversations superficial.
 Then there’s “cordial contact,” where you keep things civil when you have to see the person every now and then, but other than that, you don’t interact with them.
-The last level is family estrangement, or cutting off all contact with someone.
+The last level is family estrangement, or cutting off all contact with someone (also called no-contact).

 Any of these three routes will be difficult because you risk feeling guilty (um, what if this family member dies and I haven’t talked to them in a long time?), not having anywhere to spend the holidays, and feeling lonely or emotionally lost, Dr. Campbell says.
 So think about what levels of toxicity or abuse you’ve experienced and how long it’s been going on, she adds.
 That will give you perspective on whether it’s worth it.
 Ultimately, it’s important to remember that you can always start out with low or cordial contact if going straight to estrangement feels too hard.